 IHEP (Chinese Academy of Science): IHEP has several cloud deployments and is interested in the Federation of these within IHEP itself and with EGI.
 Initial contact has been established and IHEP will evaluate how the EGI model can fit their infrastructure

 NeCTAR: NeCTAR is an Australian-wide cloud federation based on OpenStack.
-Collaboration with EGI has started to integrate the resources following the requirements from key user communities: HumanBrainProject, ELIXIR and SKA/LOFAR.
+Collaboration with EGI has started in order to integrate the resources following the requirements from key user communities: HumanBrainProject, ELIXIR and SKA/LOFAR.

-CERN: CERN counts with a large OpenStack deployment and is interested in a loose federation profile with EGI using sustainable developments.
+CERN: CERN counts on a large OpenStack deployment and is interested in a loose federation profile with EGI using sustainable developments.
 Activities to integrate OpenStack native API as part of FedCloud have started to evaluate possible ways of integration with CERN infrastructure.

 KISTI: KISTI is a Resource Center in Korea providing Cloud resources using OpenStack.
 Integration activity with EGI is progressing and planned to be completed during the next months.

 FogBow: The EU Brazil Cloud Connect project has developed a middleware named FogBow for the creation of cloud Federations.
-Currently is under evaluation the features that could be integrated into EGI.
+Currently are under evaluation the features that could be integrated into EGI.

 Harness: Harness is an EU FP7 project providing support for non-conventional architectures on cloud.
 The evaluation of OCCI as an interface for making the resources of the project available for EGI is planned on the coming months.